 Make sure you’re starting with chickpeas (garbanzo beans) that have already been sprouted and cooked.
 Place 3 cups of the cooked chickpeas into a colander and rinse well under cool water until the water runs clear.

-Put all ingredients into a high-powered blender and blend on low-medium speed until the hummus is completely smooth.
+Put all ingredients into a high-powered blender or food processor and blend on low-medium speed until the hummus is completely smooth.
 This may take 2 or 3 minutes — that’s ok, this is the stuff the BlendTec was made for!